-Here is my new personal development: a small stainless steel weld cleaning setup, First of all I was not happy with pickling and passivating pastes - they are poisonous and highly toxic, require a high level of safety and very dangerous to handle and use, messy and very difficult to wash and the main thing I did not want this sh... stuff anywhere on my alcohol stills and stills of my customers, anywhere near my workshop and myself personally.
+Here is my new personal development: a small stainless steel weld cleaning setup.
+First of all, I was not happy with pickling and passivating pastes - they are poisonous and highly toxic.
+Require a high level of safety and very dangerous to handle and use, messy and very difficult to wash and the main thing I did not want this sh... stuff anywhere on my alcohol stills and stills of my customers, anywhere near my workshop and myself personally.

-The setup is utilizes a method of electro galvanic metal cleaning where electricity, electrolyte and electrical conductors are involved.
-The ready setups for electro polishing are sold commercially, and quiet expensive, so I done my own research and experimenting, and found that many things are readily available and cost next to nothing in comparison with a commercial setups, plus I am in the stainless fabrication industry and I found that the most of things that I need already available in my work shop, also I am making my carbon brushes myself.
+The setup utilizes a method of electro-galvanic metal cleaning where electricity, electrolyte, and electrical conductors are involved.
+The readily available installations for electropolishing are selling commercially, though quite expensive.
+So I done my research and experimenting, and found that many things are readily available and cost next to nothing in comparison with a commercial setups, plus I am in the stainless fabrication industry, and I found that the most of the things that I need already available in my workshop, also I am making my carbon brushes myself.